ControlledChaos/controlled-chaos-plugin/README.md

 ### Gutenberg + ACF

 @todo I will soon be testing the new Advanced Custom Fields method for registering Gutenberg blocks, and then build the directories in the plugin for adding your own custom blocks.

+### Beaver Builder

+Included here are the two example modules from the official Beaver Builder demo plugin for building custom builder modules.
+The directory structure of the demo has been retained, inside a `beaver` directory in this plugin, however the the code has been modified slightly to adhere to that of the rest of this plugin (e.g. short array syntax).

 ## Functionality